viewtool/I2C_Adapter/CodeBlocks_USB_I2C_AM2321B/README.md

 # I2C_AM2321B
-An CodeBlocks project for AM2321B.
+A CodeBlocks project for AM2321B.